 Research has consistently confirmed that current RNA tools are more accurate than professional judgment alone in predicting risk of recidivism.
-Professional judgment alone tends to overestimate risk and is especially prone to the use of heuristics and bias.

 The diagram below is illustrative of the "Receiver Operating Curve," generally considered the best statistical procedure for interpreting risk:

 An AUC of .50 or less represents the 50/50 chance that one could accurately predict risk to re-offend using gut instinct alone.
 An AUC of .50 is illustrated by the straight diagonal line (red).
 An AUC of under .50 would be to the right of and below the diagonal line.
 An AUC of over .50 would be to the left of and above the diagonal line.
 An AUC of 1.00 represents accurate prediction 100% of the time and is illustrated by the horizontal and vertical lines on the top and left side of the square (blue).
 "Expert" opinion is generally accurate 51% of the time, meaning it is only marginally better than flipping a coin.
 While no tool nor human judgment is accurate 100% of the time, validated tools with illustrated AUC's above of .629, .704, and .813 significantly outperform the flip of a coin, gut instinct, and even "expert" opinion.